Mike Pompeo Is Planning To Run For President In 2024, Commentator Says

 "Mike Pompeo is under the delusion that he's going to run for President in 2024," he tweeted.
 "The nonsense he's spewing about Cuba and Shia Iran is aimed at making him look tough, so he can run on it in four years.
 I think it means nothing right now.
 Pompeo is perhaps simply best ignored."

-Author Tomi T Ahonen agreed with Palmer and claimed that said that the 57-year-old politician is “posturing” for his purported 2024 campaign.
+Author Tomi T. Ahonen agreed with Palmer and suggested on Twitter that said that the 57-year-old politician is "posturing" for his purported 2024 campaign.

 As reported by the Associated Press, Pompeo on Sunday announced a new designation for Yemen's Iran-backed Houthi rebels — a "foreign terrorist organization."
 The publication also pointed to several officials in Donald Trump's administration who claimed Pompeo is also expected to re-designate Cuba as a "state sponsor of terrorism."